 I am a Senior Research Associate in the Digital Technology Group of the Computer Laboratory working on infrastructure-free indoor positioning using smartphone-grade sensing.
-I'm also a Chartered Physicist, an Associate Editor of the Journal of the Royal Institute of Navigation (RIN), a member of the RIN conference organising committee, and a Bye Fellow of Queens' College, Cambridge.
+I'm also a Bye Fellow of Queens' College, Cambridge, a Fellow of Royal Institute of Navigation (RIN), Associate Editor of the RIN journal, and a Chartered Physicist.

 Previously I was a Principal Scientist at BAE Systems where I developed technologies such as the NAVSOP suite of positioning systems.
 I was also the real life Q, according to Top Gear magazine at least....

 I hold three degrees in Physics from the University of Cambridge, including a PhD in the Effects of Multipath Interference on Radio Positioning Systems.

 My research during my time at the computer lab concentrated on Infrastructure-free Indoor Positioning,

 My further interests include: Navigation using Signals of Opportunity, GPS-denied Navigation, Machine Learning, Digital Signal Processing, Computer Vision, Sensor Fusion,Wireless Security, Software-Defined Radio, and Autonomy.

 - Infrastructure-free indoor positioning on a standard smartphone using SLAM and opportunistic sensing